A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Preliminaries

 where $x[n]*h[n]=\sum_{m=0}^{N-1} h[m]x[(n-m)_N]$, $(n-m)_N$ denotes $(n-m)$ modulo N, and $\mathcal{F}(x)$ and $\mathcal{F}(h)$ denote discrete Fourier transform of $x[n]$ and $h[n]$, respectively.

-According to the convolution theorem, the point-wise product of frequency spectrums of two sequences is equivalent to their circular convolution in the time domain, where the product with a larger receptive field of the whole sequences better captures the overall characteristics (e.g., periodicity) and requires less computation cost.
+According to the Convolution Theorem, the point-wise multiplication of the frequency spectra of two sequences corresponds to their circular convolution in the time domain.
+This operation, which inherently spans the entire sequence, enables more effective capture of global patterns such as periodicity, while also reducing computational cost~\cite{AlaaCS21}.